San Felice da Cantalice a Centocelle

 The Church of Saint Felix of Cantalice at Centocelle (San Felice da Cantalice a Centocelle, Sancti Felicis a Cantalicio ad Centumcellas, San Féliciano de Cantalicio a Centocelle) is a Roman Catholic titular church in Rome located in the Centocelle quarter, built as a parish church by decree of Cardinal Francesco Marchetti Selvaggiani, Vicar General of Rome.

-The church was given papal endorsement on 30 April 1969, when Pope Paul VI made it a titular church for cardinals.
+The church is referred to as a Centocelle (English: "at Centocelle") because it located at the site of a former Roman imperial cavalry barracks.
+On 30 April 1969, when Pope Paul VI made it a titular church for cardinals.
 He blessed its fresco on the Solemnity of Mary, Mother of God and World Day of Peace, 1970.

-The church is referred to as a Centocelle (English: "at Centocelle") because it located at the site of a former Roman imperial cavalry barracks.

-It has been the titular church of Philippine Cardinal Luis Antonio Tagle since 24 November 2012, and became pro hac vice suburbicarian when Cardinal Tagle was co-opted to Cardinal Bishop rank in 2020.
-It has been administered by the Order of Friars Minor Capuchin since 1928.
+The most recent cardinal protector is Philippine Cardinal Luis Antonio Tagle, who served from 24 November 2012 to 24 May 2025.
+The title became pro hac vice suburbicarian when Cardinal Tagle was raised to the rank of Cardinal Bishop on 1 May 2020; he was assigned to the Suburbicarian Diocese of Albano following the election of Pope Leo XIV.
+The church has been administered by the Order of Friars Minor Capuchin since 1928.

 On 10 March 2013, Cardinal Tagle celebrated Holy Mass with members of the Italian-Filipino communities before attending the 2013 papal conclave.

+In May 2022, the parish held an exhibition of biographical and iconographic works related to Felix of Cantalice, the church's namesake and a friend of Philip Neri.